 3. Stop pushing pain.
 Too many sales reps focus on pain points and all of their energy selling to them.
 Here is an example to illustrate the point: You are running late for a flight and you get a flat tire.
 Luckily, another driver stops to help.
 The second driver says, “Looks like you need a new tire.”
 But that is not what you need at all – what you really need is to catch your flight.

 You need a ride to the airport.
 Even though the flat is your pain point, fixing that is not the solution that you need.
 There is a big difference between selling tires (pain points) and offering a real solution (a ride).
 If a rep is only looking for the pain, he or she may miss the opportunity to identify the broader solution that the customer needs.

 The keys to finding out what a customer really needs are: preparing, seeking, and listening.
 Do your homework so that you understand their environment.
-Use sales triggers to identify the right time to reach out.
+Use sales scoops to identify the right time to reach out.
 And make sure to listen actively while you are on the call, incorporating what the prospect is actually saying into your thinking, solution, and discussion.
 If you approach conversations with prospects as a colleague who is interested in their business challenges, not as a rep trying to sell a solution, you are more likely to provide value and become a trusted partner.